-Sinus Lift – Carmichael, CA
+Sinus Lift – Fair Oaks, CA

 Preparing the Upper Jaw for Dental Implants

 Dental implants are often an ideal solution for missing teeth, acting as replacement roots to serve as the foundation for a smile that looks and feels natural.
 However, Dr. Ji may find that certain preliminary surgical procedures are required before you can get dental implants.
 One such procedure that might be needed when replacing teeth in the upper jaw is a sinus lift.
-Reach out to our Carmichael office today to learn more about this treatment and why it might be essential for successful dental implants.
+Reach out to our Fair Oaks office today to learn more about this treatment and why it might be essential for successful dental implants.

 Why Choose Sheng Ji, DDS, MD Oral & Maxillofacial Surgery for Sinus Lifts?